Rana-Phy/PDF-RABBIT/docs/introduction.md

 ## Introduction

-PDF-RABBIT was developed in the [Laboratory of Structural Inorganic Chemistry](https://strchem.eng.hokudai.ac.jp/) at Hokkaido University, under the supervision of Professor [Akira Miura](https://researchmap.jp/amiura).
+PDF-RABBIT is developed in the [Laboratory of Structural Inorganic Chemistry](https://strchem.eng.hokudai.ac.jp/) at Hokkaido University, under the supervision of Professor [Akira Miura](https://researchmap.jp/amiura).

 PDF-RABBIT is an end-to-end framework for X-ray total scattering analysis, covering data reduction to structural refinement.